Convergence to the Brownian CRT for critical branching Markov processe: Introduction

 \begin{thm} Under Assumption \ref{A:main} we have

 with respect to the Gromov-Hausdorff-weak topology. \end{thm}

 As discussed below, scaling limits of genealogies of critical branching process have been investigated in various settings over the past several decades.
-Our result unifies and extends existing results proving convergence to the CRT. {While previous works addressed either specific models \cite{CRT1,CRT3, LeGall02, miermont08, ellen} or general classes of branching processes under stronger structural/moment assumptions \cite{felix}}, we establish a criterion that applies to arbitrary critical Markov branching processes and {should be practical to verify}.
-To our knowledge, this is the most general formulation of CRT convergence currently available.
-Moreover, our proof employs a new, largely non-technical, approach.
+Our result proves convergence to the CRT for critical branching process with spatial motion and non-local branching in a very general setting.
+Moreover, our proof employs a new, largely non-technical, approach. {This approach proceeds through a depth-first exploration, introduced in Section \ref{subsec:labels}, and hence uses an auxiliary measurable ordering of the offspring to label particles and encode the genealogy.
+The conclusion of the above result, however, remains independent of this ordering.}

+{An extension of Theorem \ref{thm:main} to discrete time branching Markov processes should also hold under analogous assumptions.
+In this setting, each particle at generation $n \ge 0$ carries a type $x \in E$ and produces offspring according to the point measure $(\mathcal Z, \mathcal P_x)$.
+The resulting genealogical tree is equipped with the graph distance, and the occupation measure is replaced by the counting measure on vertices.
+The depth-first exploration indexed by tree length would be replaced by the lexicographic exploration of vertices, and the martingale introduced in section \ref{sec:martingale} and its predictable quadratic variation admit natural discrete time analogues.
+Under discrete time analogues of the above assumptions and preliminary results introduced in sections \ref{subsec:spine} and \ref{subsec:results} (we refer the reader to \cite{discretemoments} and in particular, its supplementary material), we expect the proof strategy to closely follow that of the continuous time case.
+Such a result would complement the results obtained in \cite{felix}. }